Where Do DJ Get Their Music From in 2024? Find the Best Tracks to DJ

 Conclusion

 Make sure that you download high-quality files legally and that you support retailers that support artists, like Bandcamp!
-If you would like to learn more about how to organise your music collection enrol on our DJ course online or in one of our studios in Manchester, Birmingham, London or Oxford!
+If you would like to learn more about how to organise your music collection enrol on our DJ course online or in one of our studios in Manchester, Birmingham or London.
 Click here to contact us.

 If you would like to read more articles like this check out the DJ and Producer blog over on the London Sound Academy website!